-There are five major warning signs that you were raised by narcissists…
+There are five major warning signs that you were raised by a narcissistic parent…

-#1 You let people walk all over you.
+1. You let people walk all over you.

-#2 You think you might be a narcissist too.
+2. You think you might be a narcissist too.

-Forbes writes that adult children of narcissists can end up following the same path as their parents.
+Additionally, Forbes writes that adult children of narcissists can end up following the same path as their parents.
 These children end up becoming deeply sensitive and overly insecure as a response to their parents own insecurity and inability to put their child’s needs above their own.
 These insecure children can sometimes grow up to fear that they have become what their parents were.
-Huffington Post describes it as a coping mechanism they have developed to deal with their parents narcissism.
+Furthermore, Huffington Post describes it as a coping mechanism they have developed to deal with their parents narcissism.

 3. You ever felt like you had to be a parent your parents.

-#4 You achievements are your only source of self-worth.
+4. You achievements are your only source of self-worth.

 Forbes talks about how people with narcissistic parents tend to invite that same narcissism into their life later on subconsciously.
 This often means that their idea of self-worth comes from their professional achievements.
 These narcissistic tendencies follow the adult child of a narcissist into their professional careers.
 They only feel good when they’ve accomplished or achieved something very recently.
-Otherwise they will have difficulty feeling good about themselves at all.
+Otherwise, they will have difficulty feeling good about themselves at all.

-#5 You have no sense of self.
+5. You have no sense of self.

-According to Forbes, children of narcissists must always agree with their parents or they will be rejected.
-These children often times only experience love that is conditional, meaning that their parents only show love on the condition of their positive performance.
+According to Forbes, children of narcissists must always agree with their parents, or they will be rejected.
+These children oftentimes only experience love that is conditional, meaning that their parents only show love on the condition of their positive performance.
 This combination makes for a disastrous scenario where the child only does things they think will please their parents – robbing them of personal exploration.
-These children often find that later in adult life they are not sure how they ended up where they are.
+These children often find that later in adult life, they are not sure how they ended up where they are.
 They might realize the tastes, habits, and career are not of their own making but instead one of their parents.